Itsyourdriver/DriversUtils-NWAPI/README.md

 ### Custom Items
 - SCP 1499.
-- Resurrection Pills (actually hilarous, need to turn up the chance for this lol)
+- Multiple Versions of SCP-500
-- The SUPER Pills
+- The Ghastly Lantern
-- Ghastly Lantern
+- Alternative Types of grenades.
+(Prototype, Peanut-Infused)
 - + More soon.

 ### SCP-294